sofiaas16/sofiaas16/README.md

 ## Professional Profile

-Junior Full-Stack Software Developer with a background in computer systems and continuous professional training.
+Software Developer with a background in computer systems and continuous professional training.
 Experienced in building responsive web applications that integrate backend logic, databases, and modern frontend practices.
 Recognized for fast learning, adaptability, and a strong problem-solving mindset.
 Focused on delivering functional, visually consistent, and maintainable solutions through collaboration, communication, and best development practices.

 ---